sainthsu/JPreprocessor/README.md

 # Overview

-The Gradle JPP Plugin allows you to preprocess macros in your java source code.
+The Gradle JPP Plugin is a [PrecompileProcessor](https://github.com/alexyuyxj/PrecompileProcessor) gradle porting.It allows you to preprocess macros in your java source code.

 # Getting Started Using the Plugin
 Please follow the below steps to add the Gradle JPP Plugin to your Gradle build script.